livewire/livewire/docs/lifecycle-hooks.md

 You can use this technique to have complete control over initializing a component property in your Livewire component.

-> [!tip] Most of the time, you can use a getter instead
+> [!tip] Most of the time, you can use a computed property instead
-> The technique used above is powerful; however, it's often better to use [Livewire's getters](/docs/getters) to solve this use case.
+> The technique used above is powerful; however, it's often better to use [Livewire's computed properties](/docs/computed-properties) to solve this use case.

 > [!warning] Always lock sensitive public properties
 > As you can see above, we are using the `#[Locked]` attribute on the `$postId` property.
 In a scenario like the above, where you want to ensure the `$postId` property isn't tampered with by users on the client-side, it's important to authorize the property's value before using it or add `#[Locked]` to the property ensure it is never changed.
 >
 > For more information, check out the [documentation on Locked properties](/docs/locked).